Waiting for Columbus: Vinyl reissue LPs

 There have been two different half-speed mastered vinyl reissues on LP, both on the Mobile Fidelity label and containing the original full track list.
-The first reissue was released not long after the original Warner Brothers LP, was mastered by Stan Ricker, MFSL 2-013, and pressed by JVC in Japan and features a GOLD banner on the cover.
+The first reissue was released not long after the original Warner Brothers LP, was mastered by Stan Ricker, MFSL 2–013, and pressed by JVC in Japan and features a GOLD banner on the cover.
 The other is a 2011 release on Warner Brothers Records.
-This version is MFSL 2-322.
+This version is MFSL 2–322.
 It was mastered by Shawn R. Britton and pressed on 180g vinyl by Record Technology Incorporated in Camarillo, CA. This version features a GREEN banner the cover.

-1990 single CD

 In order to fit the double LP onto one CD, the tracks "Don't Bogart That Joint" and "A Apolitical Blues" were omitted from this release, but included as additional tracks on the CD issue of The Last Record Album.